morion4000/reindex/README.md

 ### Unmanaged crypto retirement index fund

 ## Description
 ERC20 token that models a retirement fund index with fixed ratio (70/30 stocks/bonds).
 In the case of crypto stocks are BTC, ETH, etc, and bonds are stable coins.
-The token is going to be backed by the underlying coins and can be redeemed at any time for them.
+The token is going to be backed by the underlying coins and can be redeemed at any time.

 ## Value proposition
 - generates income on the collateral (via yield farming & loans on Compound)